nhan0504/CS326/team/m2/roles.md

 ## Bruce Le - Task Manager

 - **Role**: Responsible for organizing and tracking team tasks.
 Bruce manages the team’s Trello board and ensures that all tasks are properly assigned and completed on time.
+Additionally, Bruce has significantly contributed to the development of the LogAddItem and LogDeleteItem features, enhancing the application's functionality.
 - **Top 3 Commits**:
   1. [Commit 1](https://github.com/repo/commit1): Set up the team’s Trello board with tasks for Milestone #1, including task descriptions and deadlines.
   2. [Commit 2](https://github.com/repo/commit2): Assigned tasks to team members based on discussions during the team’s planning meetings and updated Trello with new assignments.
   3. [Commit 3](https://github.com/repo/commit3): Monitored task progress and updated the board, ensuring that tasks were completed by the deadline.
+  4. [Commit 4](https://github.com/repo/commit4): Implemented LogAddItem to allow users to add items from their wardrobe to their current outfit.
+  5. [Commit 5](https://github.com/repo/commit5): Developed LogDeleteItem to enable users to remove items from their current outfit log.
+  6. [Commit 6](https://github.com/repo/commit6): Created sequence diagrams for the LogAddItem and LogDeleteItem features, documenting the interaction flow between the user interface and services.

 ## Sophia Hubscher - Communication Lead